 Check the Tires & Wheels

-Once they’re pumped up, look for any cracks, balding, or flat-spotting along the tire tread and sidewalls.
 A tread depth gauge can help you identify developing wear patterns.
-If there’s any noticeable damage, replace the tires before your next trip.
+If there’s any visible damage, replace the tires before your next trip.
 Finally, use a torque wrench to tighten all the lug nuts.

-Before you head out, stow a tire repair kit in your trunk to manage a flat (on your car or trailer) while on the road.
+Before you head out, stow a tire repair kit in your trunk to manage a flat (on your truck or trailer) while on the road.
 Your local NAPA dealer can quickly advise you on the right one for your tires.

 Lubricating Your Trailer